-Course Code: MAT1001 Course Title: Course Type of Course Lab Integrated L-T- P- C 2 1 2 4 Version No. 3.0 • Course Pre- requisites Basic Concepts of Limits, Differentiation, Integration Anti- requisites NIL Course Description The course focuses on the concepts of calculus and linear algebra with reference to specific engineering problems.
+Course Code: MAT1001 Course Title: Ca Linear Algebra Type of Course: Lab Integrated L-T- P- C 2 1 2 4 Version No. 3.0 • • • • Course Pre- requisites Basic Concepts of f Limits, Differe entiation, Integr ation Anti- requisites NIL Course Description algebra with refe course is of both of sessions associate The course focuses on the concepts of calculus and linear algebra with reference to specific engineering problems.
 The course is of both conceptual and analytical type in nature.
 The lab sessions associated with the course are concerned with acquiring an ability to use the MATLAB software.
 Course Objective The objective of the course is Skill Development of student by using Problem Solving Techniques .
-Course Out Comes On successful coable to: ompletion of the course th e stud dents shall be) Comprehend the knowledge of applications of matrix principles.
+Course Out Comes On successful co able to: mpletion of the course th e stud dents shall be) Comprehend the knowledge of applications of matrix principles.
 Understand the concept of partial derivatives and their applications.
 Apply the principles of integral calculus to evaluate integrals.
 Adopt the various analytical methods to solve differential equations.
 Demonstrate the use of MATLAB software to deal with a variety of mathematical problems.
-Course Content: - Module 1 Linear Algebra Clas 10 ses
+Course Content: Module 1 Linear Algebra Clas 10 ses